How to Build A Resume

 How to build a resume that will get noticed by hiring managers is a common question amongst job seekers.
 There are several options of how to do complete this task.

 Some free resume builders do not include sections that pertain to you or are not adjustable.
 Job resume formats can be subjective, to a point.
 However, this page describes what sections are included to build a business resume.

 If you want to skip this article on how to build a resume, and prefer to jump to the Resume Format store, click here to view package options.
-To view a complete resume format, click here to watch the chronological package video.

 Here are the sections to build a resume: